-Determination of the family's annual or adjusted income and the computation of the housing assistance payment.

-- Appropriate utility allowance used from schedule. - Family unit size determination under GGHA subsidy standards. - Determination to terminate assistance for any reason. - Determination to terminate a family's FSS Contract, withhold supportive services, or propose forfeiture of the family's escrow account. - The GGHA must always provide the opportunity for an informal hearing
+- Determination of the family's annual or adjusted income and the computation of the housing assistance payment. - Appropriate utility allowance used from schedule. - Family unit size determination under GGHA subsidy standards. - Determination to terminate assistance for any reason. - Determination to terminate a family's FSS Contract, withhold supportive services, or propose forfeiture of the family's escrow account. - The GGHA must always provide the opportunity for an informal hearing before termination of assistance.

-Informal hearings are not required for established policies and procedures and
+Informal hearings are not required for established policies and procedures and GGHA determinations such as:

-- Discretionary administrative determinations by the GGHA. - General policy issues or class grievances. - Establishment of the GGHA schedule of utility allowances for families in the - The GGHA's determination not to approve an extension or suspension of a - The GGHA's determination not to approve a unit or lease. - The GGHA's determination that an assisted unit is not in compliance with HQS (GGHA must provide hearing for family breach of HQS because that is a family obligation determination). - The GGHA's determination that the unit is not in accordance with HQS - The GGHA's determination to exercise or not exercise any right or remedy against the owner under a HAP contract.
+- Discretionary administrative determinations by the GGHA. - General policy issues or class grievances. - Establishment of the GGHA schedule of utility allowances for families in the program. - The GGHA's determination not to approve an extension or suspension of a voucher term. - The GGHA's determination not to approve a unit or lease. - The GGHA's determination that an assisted unit is not in compliance with HQS (GGHA must provide hearing for family breach of HQS because that is a family obligation determination). - The GGHA's determination that the unit is not in accordance with HQS because of the family size. - The GGHA's determination to exercise or not exercise any right or remedy against the owner under a HAP contract.